Institutional Research and Academic Planning

 State Authorization of Distance Education

-Almost every state has regulations governing distance education; these rules require higher education institutions that offer distance education to state residents to obtain authorization or other approval from the state.
-The regulations are a consumer protection measure against ‘bad actors’ in the distance education industry, and were highlighted in Program Integrity rules issued in October 2010 by the federal Department of Education.
+Each of the 50 states has varying rules and regulations governing distance education offered by out-of-state colleges and universities.
+Often these rules require higher education institutions that offer distance education to residents of other states to obtain authorization or approval from the other state.
+Many of these regulations also apply to clinical placements in the state.
+The regulations are a consumer protection measure against ‘bad actors’ in the distance education industry, and were highlighted in Program Integrity Rules issued by the federal Department of Education in October 2010.